 Executive Director / Co-founder

-Bill speaks Spanish fluently and has traveled extensively in Central America, India and Romania.
+Bill speaks Spanish fluently and has traveled extensively in Central America and India, and conducted trainings in community organizers in Europe through ECON, the European Community Organizing Network.
 His education includes a BA from Univ.
-Detroit, an MA from Boston College and a Masters of Divinity from Loyola Chicago.
+Detroit, an MA (English Literature) from Boston College and a Masters of Divinity from Loyola Chicago.

 Luke Allen grew up in the small town of Bear Lake, in rural northwest Michigan.
 He attended Lake Superior State University in Sault Ste Marie Michigan where he ran Track and Field and studied Political Science and Evolutionary Psychology.